-The question is not asking you why do you want to be a lawyer.
-Instead the interviewer is trying to get you to describe why you want to study Law.
-Talking about how you think life as a solicitor is prestigious or about how barristers get to wear wigs and gowns is not going to convince your director of studies that you aren’t just using law as a means to an end.
-In addition, the interviewers are not normally practicing lawyers – so they may have a different viewpoint regarding whether the law profession is ‘great’ or not.
+The question is not asking you why do you want to be a lawyer or why you chose law as a career.
+Instead, the interviewer is trying to get you to describe why you want to study Law in your answer.
+Talking about how you think life as a solicitor is prestigious, or about how barristers get to wear wigs and gowns is not going to convince your director of studies that you aren’t just using law as a means to an end.
+In addition, the interviewers are not normally practising lawyers – so they may have a different viewpoint regarding whether the law profession is ‘great’ or not.

 DO focus on what is it about Law that attracts you to study it, not to practice it.
 What provoked your interest academically in Law?
 Which area grabs your attention and why?
 How does this area fit into the modules that you will be studying throughout your three years at university?

 Many interviewees end up letting themselves down by using very vague and general descriptions of where their desire to study Law stems from.
 Phrases such as ‘it is important to society’ and ‘it is at the core of life and policy’ can often come across as very wishy-washy.

 DO be specific and give lots of examples.
 A great candidate will focus on how and why Law is important to society.
 They may reference a specific societal exchange and explain how Law was pivotal in this process.
 Or look at specific theories of law and jurisprudence that discuss the functions of law and its role within modern democracies.
 Law is an incredibly rich and varied discipline, and you should be able to show you recognise this with the way you speak about your interest in it.